maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 </pre>
 <p>As we can see, the nginx server runs on php and possibly uses a PHPSESSIONID cookie</p>

-<h2>Step 2: Enumerarting the website</h2>
+<h2>Step 2: Enumerating the website</h2>
 <p> Let's start with visiting the website.
-The website looks like the lagcy HTB page where you had to hack your way in.
+The website looks like the legacy HTB page where you had to hack your way in.
 After some investigation, it seemed that way that we also need to do that for this box.
 Pressing on join HTB we get directed to the following page:</p>
 <img src="/images/HTB-2million/HTB_invite.png" alt="HTB invite page" class="postImage 2millionImage">

 <p>When we open the developer tools and go to the network tab (refresh the page).
 There is a inviteapi JS script that seems interesting.
 Double clicking it brings us to its code which we can see is minified/obfuscated:</p>